Seastreak: Routes

-On July 17, 2009, Seastreak began providing weekend service from Highlands, NJ and New York City to Martha's Vineyard.
-One ferry departs New York City on Friday afternoon and returns on Sunday night.
-The trip through Long Island Sound and along the shoreline of Rhode Island and Massachusetts takes approximately five to six hours.
+On July 17, 2009, Seastreak began providing select summer weekend service from Highlands, NJ and New York City to Martha's Vineyard and Nantucket.
+One ferry departs on Friday afternoon from the Highlands Terminal and East 34th Street in Manhattan and returns on Sunday evening.
+The trip up the Long Island Sound and along the shoreline of Rhode Island and Massachusetts takes approximately five to six hours.
 The seasonal service was extended to Nantucket beginning in 2015.
 Before launching its service to Martha's Vineyard, Seastreak had expressed an interest in providing a similar service on summer weekends to Sag Harbor in the Hamptons, but there were concerns over traffic and ferry service is a non-permitted use in the village code.

 Hurricane Sandy service

 After Hurricane Sandy in October 2012 destroyed much of the IND Rockaway Line, severing most subway service between the Rockaway peninsula of Queens, Seastreak began running a city-subsidized ferry service between a makeshift ferry slip at Beach 108th Street and Beach Channel Drive in Rockaway Park and Pier 11/Wall Street in Manhattan's Financial District, then continuing on to the East 34th Street Ferry Landing.
 In August 2013, a stop was added at Brooklyn Army Terminal in advance of the temporary closure of the Montague Street Tunnel between Brooklyn and Manhattan.
 In December 2013, it was reported that since inception, the run between Rockaway and Manhattan had attracted an average of about 730 passengers per day, on top of the approximately 250 daily passengers traveling between Brooklyn and Manhattan.
 The ferry by that time had carried nearly 200,000 passengers since its inception, according to city officials.

 Originally intended as a stopgap alternative transportation measure only for the months until subway service was restored at the end of May in 2013, the ferry service proved to be popular with locals, and the city's contract with Seastreak was initially extended until July 2013 and then was subsequently extended again, first till mid-October 2013 and then until January 2014.
 Community organizations, activists and elected officials in Rockaway and Brooklyn campaigned for a permanent extension of the subsidized service.
 Though full service on the Montague Street Tunnel was restored in mid-September 2014, many commuters continued to take the ferry, despite its extra $1 cost over the subway fare.
 In mid-October, Mayor Bill de Blasio visited Rockaway and declared that the time had come to end the ferry service, since all of the subway service that it had replaced was now back in operation.
 Despite efforts from other local officials, the ferry last ran on October 31, 2014, after Seastreak was unsuccessful in procuring an extension of the service.
 Rockaway ferry service resumed on May 1, 2017, as part of the NYC Ferry service, which is operated by Hornblower Cruises.